Wedding Attire

 Food & Drink

-Buffet-style dinners favor more casual dress codes, while stations and plated elevate the dress code.
+Buffet-style dinners typically favor a more casual dress code, while plated meals or stations may elevate the dress code expectation.

 Choosing a dress code can seem daunting, but this is another thing your wedding planner can help you decide based on the choices you make and vision you have.